-As a precondition, the tool requires you to possess the private key that matches the sculpt/depot/<you>/pubkey file as found within one of the available repositories.
+As a precondition, the tool requires you to possess the private key that matches the depot/<you>/pubkey file within your depot.
 The key pair should be present in the key ring of your GNU privacy guard.

 To publish archives, one needs to provide the specific version to publish.
 For example: